Gobi1616/School_District_Analysis/README.md

  ![image](https://user-images.githubusercontent.com/82549869/119054297-658df580-b995-11eb-8815-a821729313a7.png)

-  3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-  4. How does replacing the ninth-grade scores affect the following:
+### Math Scores by Grade
+   - A table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school was created.
+A table of Math Scores by Grade looks as follows:

+### Reading Scores by Grade
+  - A table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school was created.
+A table of Reading Scores by Grade looks as follows:

+### Scores by School Spending
+  - A table that breaks down school performances based on average Spending Ranges (Per Student), and 4 reasonable bins to group school spending was created.The table includes each of the following:
-      - Math and reading scores by grade
+    - Average Math Score
+    - Average Reading Score
+    - % Passing Math (The percentage of students that passed math.)
+    - % Passing Reading (The percentage of students that passed reading.)
+    - % Overall Passing (The percentage of students that passed math and reading.)
+A table of Scores by School Spending looks as follows:

-      - Scores by school spending
+### Scores by school size
-      - Scores by school size
+  - The following table created by grouping schools based on a reasonable approximation of school size (Small, Medium, Large).
+A table of Scores by School Size looks as follows:

-      - Scores by school type
+### Scores by school type
-## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+  - Finally a solution that group schools based on school type (Charter vs. District) was created.
+A table of Scores by School Type looks as follows:

+## Summary:

 According to the results, average math scores, average reading scores, passing math, passing reading, and overall passing all decrease as the number of students in a classroom increases.